The Cosmic Riddle

 |Thoughts on Exobiology – Finding Life Elsewhere in the Universe (Coming Soon)|

 |Is Life a Big Cosmic Joke?
 (Coming Soon)|

-A deeper truth seeking mission reveals the vast cosmic arena before us, and in the opinion of the Editor of The New Modern Man shows us why we should endeavor to turn our lives into a self-creating masterpiece rather than bog ourselves down with ideology from the mythmakers of society who only wish to mold humans into the equivalent of service animals for the elite.
+A deeper truth seeking mission reveals the vast cosmic arena before us, and in the opinion of the Editor of The New Modern Man science shows us why we should endeavor to turn our lives into self-creating masterpieces, rather than bog ourselves down with ideology from the mythmakers of society who only wish to mold humans into the equivalent of service animals for the elite.

 There’s nothing more telling than looking beyond what Carl Sagan called the Pale Blue Dot, our tiny world as revealed from the Voyager spacecraft as it continued past Saturn on its mission into the depths of the cosmos.
 The universe is vast and time infinite, so it behooves us to enjoy what limited time we have for life comes but only once.
 There’s no sense in wasting it jumping through the hoops of the control Matrix of society.